ssvlabs/SIPs/sips/constant_qbft_timeout.md

 An exponential timeout (or even a sub-exponent) can quickly grow the timeout value under periods of low network stability (for example >f nodes are offline).
 In such cases recovery becomes a lengthy process, especially when the leader is faulty after a long period of instability.

-By having a constant tieout for a few first slots and then transitioning to > 1 < 2 exponential timeout we can ensure high performance in good periods of communication and recovery in bad periods.

 **SSV Network Module**

 We adopt a slightly modified network module for SSV, it is still a partially synchronous module but with an added assumption that there are long enough periods of stability in which network latency is < T.

-From the above we can safely set the timeout to a constant `T`.
+From the above we can safely set the timeout to a constant and add a stop and wait rule if periods of instability are longer than `R` rounds.

 **Beacon Duty Timing Assumptions**
 The Beacon chain has some timing assumptions regarding duty execution for maximizing rewards.